-You can now log in as administrator using
+You can now log in as an administrator using the password

 If you care about security and you don't want this technique to work on your computer, you should harden your computer.
 The main step is to encrypt the disk using BitLocker or similar.

 I use the verb "reset" and not "change".
-These 2 mecanisms are differents.
+These 2 mechanisms are different.
 When you change a password, you need to provide the current password.
-This allow to decrypt and re-encrypt the sensible information stored by the user such as the passwords stored in the creadential manager.
-When you reset a password, the sensible information are not decryptable.
+This allows decrypting and re-encrypting the sensible information stored by the user such as the passwords stored in the credential manager.
+When you reset a password, the sensitive information is not decryptable.

 #Comparison with other solutions